Silkways/Seattlers/README.md

 The objective of the analysis conducted is to gain an alternative understanding of the Seattle property market for the development of our real estate financing business.
-This is an experimental in-house analysis. u The problematics addressed in the analysis will aim to complement the traditional micro level evaluation for real estate financing.
+This is an experimental in-house analysis.
+ The problematics addressed in the analysis will aim to complement the traditional micro level evaluation for real estate financing.

-u We are aiming to answer the following questions using regression analysis: u Will price increase provided we keep the living surface constant and increase the grading by 1? u Will price increase provided we increase living surface and keep the grading constant? u How do the models compare if we proceed with the removal of outlier values in our variables?
+We are aiming to answer the following questions using regression analysis:
+Will price increase provided we keep the living surface constant and increase the grading by 1?
+Will price increase provided we increase living surface and keep the grading constant?
+How do the models compare if we proceed with the removal of outlier values in our variables?